rockyhaque/learn-git/chapters/chapter-3/lesson-6/README.md

 - **Understand Commit Structure:** Inspecting commit objects helps you understand how Git links commits together to form a history.
 - **Practice Git Workflow:** Staging and committing changes is a fundamental part of using Git effectively.

----

-## Next Steps

-Now that you've created a second commit, you can continue making changes, staging files, and committing them to build a complete history of your project.
-Combine this knowledge with other Git commands to become a more effective developer.

-Happy coding! 🚀

----

 ## Difference Between the First and Second Commit

 The key difference between the first and second commit is the presence of the **parent** field in the second commit.
 Here's a comparison: